RolandChristensen/developer-journal/_drafts/git.md

 Git and GitHub related notes

-# Git for Local Development
+# Git Source Control Practice Exercises
-Git is awesome for source control and is essential to working in a group, but it is also extremely helpful for local development.
+Source control is essential for any serious programmer and Git combined with GitHub is a great solution.
+Below are common scenarios I use regularly.
+Use this page as a quick reference for well used scenarios.

+This (repository)[https://github.com/RolandChristensen/git-guided-examples] can be used to practice these scenarios.
+If you find yourself in trouble and can't figure out how to undo it, this repo is a great place to reproduce the problem and learn to undo it in a safe place.

-This documents the command line, but describes basic skills that are important regardless of the tool you use to interface with Git.
+This page documents the command line, but the skills outlined can be reproduced by any tool you use to interface with Git.
 I work on Windows professionally, so use Visual Studio Code or Visual Studio which have great extensions for Git.

-Reasons for using a good local source control strategy
-* You can create a branch to experiment and if you do not like the results, you can simply undo all changes in a single step
-* You can incrementally make small changes and back up to any step along the way on a test branch
-* You can see a diff of any changes made, to prevent accidental changes before pushing to the server

-This post covers the basics of:
-`$ git init`
-`$ git status`
-`$ git add`
-`$ git commit`
-`$ git log`
-`$ git reflog`
-`$ git reset`
-`$ git branch`
-`$ git checkout`
-`$ git diff`
+That said, I still go to the command line frequently.

-Quick Start Scenarios:
+# Quick Start Scenarios:
-* Starting a git repo with existing code
+## Starting a git repo with existing code
     1. `$ git init` to initialize a new repo
     2. `.gitignore` to keep unnecessary files and secrets out of source control
     3. `$ git add .`, `$ git add file-name`, `$ git add directory-name` to stage files to be tracked
     4. `$ git commit -m "First commit of existing code"`

-* Renaming a branch
+## Renaming a branch
-    * `$ git branch -m master main`
+`$ git branch -m oldName newName` - Example: `$ git branch -m master main`

-* Creating a branch in order to keep new work isolated from the main branch before it has been thoroughly tested (double checked)
+## Creating a branch in order to keep new work isolated from the main branch before it has been thoroughly tested (double checked)
     1. `$ git status` to verify you are on main branch. if not `$ git checkout main`.
     2. `$ git checkout -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch

-* View the changes (diff) between files changed before "staging" to double check your work
+## View the changes (diff) between files changed before "staging" to double check your work
-    * `$ git diff`
+    1. `$ git diff`
+This assumes you use the *vimdiff* tool:

+    1. Arrow down, arrow up, page down, page up to navigate changes from all files.
+    2. Q to exit.

+The diff in the command line is useful, but there are much better tools for viewing diffs (Visual Studio Git extension for one)

-* View the changes between staged files and the last commit
+## View the changes between staged files and the last commit
     * `$ git diff --staged` or `$ git diff --cached`

 * Committing staged changes to the branch.
 Make commits self-contained, testable units
     * `$ git commit -m "Useful commit message, so you can find these changes in the future"`
 * Ammending a previous commit